 Leading New England Law Firm Rolls Out Greatly Expanded, Flexible Parental Leave Policy

-PORTLAND, Maine — May 22, 2018 — Bernstein Shur is thrilled to announce its adoption of an industry-leading parental leave policy.
+PORTLAND, ME — May 22, 2018 — Bernstein Shur is thrilled to announce its adoption of an industry-leading parental leave policy.
 This expanded policy provides 16 weeks of paid leave to all new parents (attorneys and staff members) regardless of gender.
 In particular, the policy removes any distinction between “primary” and “secondary” caregivers and provides equal benefits to all new parents as a result of birth, adoption or foster care placement.
 The policy provides all new parents with a great deal of flexibility as to how to use their paid leave time, and the policy benefits are immediately available when a new employee joins the firm.

 Bernstein Shur’s Board of Directors unanimously adopted the policy after soliciting substantial feedback from all associates and other interested stakeholders.
 The firm is committed to supporting all of its employees through the various stages of their careers.
 This policy change is specifically aimed at supporting new parents during a particularly challenging period.

 As a result of the expanded policy, the firm’s new parents will now have the option to take their leave (a total of 80 business days) any way they choose, as long as it is taken in the first year after becoming a new parent.
 For example, a new parent could be out of the office entirely for 8 weeks, and then return and take the remaining 40 business days of paid leave by working a three-day work week and getting two paid days off for 20 additional weeks.
 New parents will retain the ability to take up to an additional 12 weeks of unpaid leave.